 - You can get the apps on your phone and edit documents on the go.

-If you own your own business and want to manage your employees / tasks / projects, Asana is about to become your new BEST friend.
+If you own your own business and want to manage your employees, tasks and/or projects, Asana is about to become your new BEST friend.

-I organise tasks and projects with the three girls that work part time with me, my web designer and my graphic designers on there.
-It keeps everything in one places, it’s beautiful and clean to look at and it saves you from going crazy.
+I organise campaigns, tasks and projects with the two girls that work for me part-time, my web designer and my graphic designers and business contacts on there.
+It keeps everything in one place.
+It’s beautiful and clean to look at, keeps you organised with who is doing what and their deadlines, and it generally saves you from going crazy.

 Here’s a sneaky peek of what mine looks like…

 Often we think we know what we want but actually when putting pen to paper, our vision is in fact blurry.
-I brainstorm at least once a month to refocus my vision and make sure i’m clear what i’d like from the universe.
+I brainstorm at least once a month to refocus my vision and make sure I’m clear on what I’d like from the universe.
 Acknowledging exactly what direction you’d like to head in and perhaps too, the steps that will lead you there, will guarantee you to make movements on that path.

 I don’t know about you but my head completely reflects the spaces I live and work in.

 If my room or working area is messy, my head is all over the place and I can’t fully focus.
-Make your room a calm place to be (avoid working if possible in there) and make your working space clean, light and with the possibility of fresh air.
-Have a clean out of files, wipe down your desk and buy yourself some new stationary.
+Make your room a calm place to be (avoid working if possible in there).
+Make your working space clean, light and with the possibility of fresh air.
+Have a clean out of files, wipe down your desk and buy yourself some new stationery.
 A clean and tidy workspace does wonders for my productivity and motivation.
+Organised workspace = organised head.

 I used to think that working until the early hours of the morning, every morning, was me giving my business everything I had.
 I mean it was, but it was unnecessary.
 After 10pm my focus is reduced, I work slower and it’s so much more productive to put my laptop away earlier sleep well, and start again early, with a fresh head.

-I also used to think that it wouldn’t matter getting into bed at 10pm and lying on my phone for 45 minutes, until I took 7 days away from technology in St.Lucia last November and realised the profound effect no technology before bed had on the quality of my sleep and the time it took me to get to sleep.
+I also used to think that it wouldn’t matter getting into bed at 10pm and lying on my phone for 45 minutes, until I took 7 days away from technology in St.Lucia last November.
+There, I realised the profound effect no technology before bed had on the quality of my sleep and the time it took me to get to sleep.

 If it’s not essential, put it away and prioritise your zzz’s.

-6.. workout or get fresh air first thing in the morning
+6. Work out or get some fresh air first thing in the morning.

 When you haven’t got a boss to tell you off for being late, it can be easy to lie in and procrastinate in the mornings.
-I find, being self employed, the key to a productive day is a morning workout / walk to inhale some fresh air and release some endorphins.
+I find, being self-employed, the key to a productive day is a morning workout or walk to inhale some fresh air and release some endorphins.

 It can seem like a lot of effort but try it for a week and spot the difference.

-Another absolute game changer.
+Another absolute game changer for staying organised, especially as no one likes doing accounts!
 Quickbooks is a system to manage your business accounts and allows you to keep track and on top of everything.
 Upload photos of receipts to the app on-the-go and submit VAT returns at the click of a button.

 If you work with someone on projects, you can both have access the same calendar and be efficient when it comes to booking in meetings and knowing each others availability.